All the Light We Cannot See (miniseries): Differences from the book

 Etienne, Marie-Laure’s great uncle, died in the series.
-In the book however he was put in prison and eventually got out and reunited with Marie-Laure.
+However, he was jailed in the book, and after the Battle of Saint-Malo, he was reunited with Marie-Laure.

 Werner's extended backstory in the book from his childhood and training with the Nazi was condensed at the start of the series.
-And near the end, his role in saving Marie-Laure was also significantly altered.
-In the book, he killed Reinhold von Rumpel to protect Marie-Laure, while in the series, Werner helped Marie-Laure by fighting Reinhold von Rumpel and distracting him from finding her, but it's Marie at the end who managed to fatally shoot von Rumpel.
+Near the end of the series, his role in saving Marie-Laure was also significantly altered.
+In the book, he killed Reinhold von Rumpel to protect Marie-Laure.
+In the series, however, Werner fought with von Rumpel to ensure he did not find Marie-Laure, but she was the one to eventually shoot him.

 Another key difference is the extended encounter and a moment of romance between the two main characters, which did not happen in the book.
 In the book, Marie-Laure and Werner met only for a short time after he saved her at her hideout and before he was captured by the Allied Soldiers.
 In the series, they instead had more than a few hours together at her place, where they had a slow dance and a kiss.
-Author Anthony Doerr has shared that over the years he had received feedbacks from "lots of readers" reflecting their disappointment at the brief encounter of the two main characters near the end of the story, which had been built-up throughout their separate storylines in the book.
+Author Anthony Doerr has shared that over the years he had received feedbacks from "lots of readers" reflecting their disappointment at the brief encounter of the two main characters near the end of the story, which had been built up throughout their separate storylines in the book.
 He saw the miniseries as a remedy for this to the fans of the original story who wanted more.

-In addition, the series ended after the teenaged Marie-Laure threw the Sea of Flames stone into the ocean; while in the book, the storyline moved on to decades later when the old Marie-Laure, now over 80 and once again living in Paris, received the miniature house and the key that once belong to her, back from Werner's sister.
-With this major removal of the storyline in the later years, Jutta, Werner's sister, therefore does not re-appear; and she and Marie-Laure never cross path in the series.
+In addition, the series ended after the teenage Marie-Laure threw the Sea of Flames stone into the ocean.
+In the book, the storyline moved on to decades later, when the old Marie-Laure, now once again living in Paris, received from Werner's sister Jutta the miniature house containing her key.
+As a result, Jutta and Marie-Laure never cross paths in the series.